NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 | lognse_nse                 | nse.25wlognse.75w_npbias99th   |
 | lognse_kge                 | lognse.4W_nse1112010203m.6W    |

-For custom objective functions, refer to comments in [obj_fun.R](https://github.com/geoffrey-walters/nwrfc-hydro-evolvingDDS/blob/main/obj_fun.R).
+To create a custom objective function, edit the [obj_fun.R](https://github.com/geoffrey-walters/nwrfc-hydro-evolvingDDS/blob/main/obj_fun.R) file.

 **Notes:**
 1. Do not include `_obj` portion of function name in argument.
 2. Functions must accept `results_daily`, `results_inst` as inputs.
 3. Selection of objective function should consider availability of daily and instanteous flow observations.
-4. Errors in custom functions produce descriptive messages starting with
+4. Errors in custom functions produce descriptive messages when running `run-controller.R` starting with
    `"Objective Function had the following error, exiting:"`
-5. To provide your own objective function, you must edit the R package source code directly and re-install the package.
-Functionality to allow external functions may be added in a future release.
+5. The [obj_fun.R](https://github.com/geoffrey-walters/nwrfc-hydro-evolvingDDS/blob/main/obj_fun.R) file includes additional guidance.

 ### 2. `postprocess.R`

 Once `run-controller.R` has been ran and the `pars_optimal.csv` file has been created in a run directory, `postprocess.R` can be used to run create simulation timeseries csv files and other supporting tables.
-Plots are outut into `<dir>/plots` and data files are outut into `<dir>`.
+Data files are outut into `<dir>` and plots are output into `<dir>/plots`.

-    usage: postprocess.R [--] [--help] [--dir DIR] [--reportdir REPORTDIR] [--basins BASINS] [--run RUN]
+    usage: postprocess.R  [--] [--help] [--dir DIR] [--basins BASINS] [--run RUN]

     Auto-calibration postprocessor